open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 You can set the time extractor in the `InstrumenterBuilder` using the `setTimeExtractor()` method.

-### Register metrics by implementing the `RequestMetrics` and `RequestListener`
+### Register metrics by implementing the `OperationMetrics` and `OperationListener`

-If you need to add metrics to the `Instrumenter` you can implement the `RequestMetrics` and `RequestListener` interfaces. `RequestMetrics` is simply a factory interface for the `RequestListener` - it receives an OpenTelemetry `Meter` and returns a new listener.
+If you need to add metrics to the `Instrumenter` you can implement the `OperationMetrics` and `OperationListener` interfaces. `OperationMetrics` is simply a factory interface for the `OperationListener` - it receives an OpenTelemetry `Meter` and returns a new listener.
-The `RequestListener` contains two methods:
+The `OperationListener` contains two methods:

 * `onStart()` that gets executed when the instrumented operation starts.
 It returns a `Context` - it can be used to store internal metrics state that should be propagated to the `onEnd()` call, if